-Homelessness in Maryland worsens during COVID-19 pandemic | WTOP
+Homelessness in Maryland Worsens During COVID-19 Pandemic | WTOP

 Benner said 39% of Marylanders are at or below that threshold of basically living paycheck to paycheck as of September, according to the United Way of Central Maryland.

-Gov. Larry Hogan, R, issued an eviction prevention moratorium at the beginning of the pandemic that runs until Dec.
+Gov. Lawrence J. Hogan Jr. (R) issued an eviction prevention moratorium at the beginning of the pandemic that runs until Dec.
 31.

 This has meant an increase in illegal evictions and smaller landlords going around this moratorium by not renewing leases in which tenants have less protection in these cases in court, according to the Fair Housing Action Center.